awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 **Note**
 The update\-pipeline command stops the pipeline\.
 If a revision is being run through the pipeline when you run the update\-pipeline command, that run is stopped\.
 You must manually start the pipeline to run that revision through the updated pipeline\.
 Use the `start-pipeline-execution` command to manually start your pipeline\.<a name="proc-cli-event-codecommit"></a>

-**To create a CloudWatch Events rule with AWS CodeCommit as the event source and AWS CodePipeline as the target**
+**To create a CloudWatch Events rule with CodeCommit as the event source and CodePipeline as the target**

-1. Add permissions for Amazon CloudWatch Events to use AWS CodePipeline to invoke the rule\.
+1. Add permissions for Amazon CloudWatch Events to use CodePipeline to invoke the rule\.
 For more information, see [Using Resource\-Based Policies for Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/resource-based-policies-cwe.html)\.

    1. Use the following sample to create the trust policy that allows CloudWatch Events to assume the service role\.
 Name the trust policy `trustpolicyforCWE.json`\.